- Truro, England

 Educated at the University of York, she gained a postgraduate certificate of Education at Bristol.
-She is Lecturer in Creative Writing at Goldsmiths College, University of London.
+She is Reader in Creative Writing at Goldsmiths College, University of London.

 She was a Centre Director at the Arvon Foundation and founded and directed the Literature programme at the South Bank Centre.
 She works in film and theatre and has recently helped develop educational films for Jim Henson Productions.
 Her work in the theatre includes running workshops for Performing Arts Labs, devising new plays for young people.
 In 2001 she was a judge for the T. S. Eliot Prize, the National Poetry Competition and the London Arts' New London Writers Awards.
 She has also chaired the Poetry Book Society.

 Maura Dooley lives in London.

 As has often been remarked, Maura Dooley's career as an arts administrator, while making her well-connected and very much an 'insider' figure, has arguably drawn attention away from her own finely-written poems.